 For a winning meal, serve this Easy Vegan Alfredo Sauce topped on freshly-cooked pasta.
-It’ll be a surefire hit with a hungry crowd and will take you no time at all.
+It'll be a surefire hit with a hungry crowd and will take you no time at all.
 Just 25 minutes!
-The base is made with cauliflower and cashews which creates and ultra-creamy and luxurious sauce (nut-free option available).
+The base is made with cauliflower and cashews which creates an ultra-creamy and luxurious sauce (nut-free option available).

 If you're looking for a quick and easy meal with a gourmet flair, you've gotta make this sauce!
 It's perfect for a romantic dinner or a busy weeknight meal.

 I adapted this from my 30-Minute Vegan Fettuccine Alfredo which is made with potatoes and cashews as the creamy base.
 The cauliflower version is just as luxurious and delicious.

 The cauliflower flavor is very subtle, but if you're not a fan at all, you may want to make the potato-based version.
 You'll love it!

 How to make Vegan Alfredo Sauce

 * This is a quick overview with step-by-step photos.
 For the complete ingredient amounts and instructions, scroll down to the recipe card.

 - In a large pan/pot, sauté garlic in butter until lightly golden

 - Add vegetable broth, cauliflower, and cashews.
 Bring to a low simmer and cover for 12-15 minutes or until cauliflower is fork-tender.